Listen – seek God – act

 LISTEN TO THE FIELD.

 Several years ago I was invited to sit with several African and Latin nationals at a conference.
 During this time, our dear brothers related, “what we want is for our American brothers to come and listen.”
 This has started a turn in my life as a life-long missionary.
 Our goal at MissionConnect is to listen to the needs of the field, seek and follow the leading of the Holy Spirit, and after good counsel – act!

-Last year, while training ministry leaders in several countries, we continued to hear questions like, “how can you help us keep our young pastors from leaving the country?” and, “what can we do to create long-term sustainability for the needs of our pastors?”
+In 2018, while training ministry leaders in several countries, we continued to hear questions like, “how can you help us keep our young pastors from leaving the country?” and, “what can we do to create long-term sustainability for the needs of our pastors?”

 It is our earnest desire to answer those questions by learning to hear the need from the people we intend to serve.